 Early Help is not a designated team; it is the way that everyone works together to support the needs of families.

 The aim of Early Help is to build on people’s strengths and resources to manage their own dilemmas, resolve their own difficulties and prevent further problems in the future.
 Early Help is the response offered by all services in contact with children, young people and families when an unmet need is identified as identified in Working together to Safeguard Children.

 Click on the image to access the North Yorkshire Early Help Strategy:

 Who can support this process?

 In the early stages of emerging need, the most appropriate person to offer support is often the person who knows the child and family the best.
 This can be a person from any agency.
-To support this process, are nine Locality North Yorkshire County Council (NYCC) Early Help Consultants based across North Yorkshire.
+To support this process there are Locality North Yorkshire County Council (NYCC) Early Help Consultants based across North Yorkshire.
 Their role is to offer support, advice and guidance to all Practitioners in the early help system.

 What is the Early Help Assessment?

 The Early Help Assessment is a strengths based assessment tool which can be used by all Practitioners in North Yorkshire to assess the individual needs of a child and their family.
 Completing the assessment tool with a child and their family enables the practitioner to understand what is already working well within the family network and what support is already in place whilst identifying worries and any unmet need, enabling the right support to be put in place.
 Once the assessment is completed the practitioner discusses with the family what steps need to be taken to support their identified need, agreeing whether the support can be met by the Practitioner and their single organisation or if other services are required.
 If other services are required, the Practitioner (sometimes known as Early Help Champion or Lead Practitioner) can coordinate a Team Around the Family meeting (sometimes abbreviated to a ‘TAF’ Meeting).